CricHeroes

 2. Fair and Unfair Play

 Cricket has strict guidelines on what constitutes fair play.
-For example, tampering with the ball or deliberately blocking a fielder is considered unfair and can result in penalties.
+For example, if a player tampers with the ball or deliberately blocks a fielder, the umpires consider it unfair and may impose penalties.

 3. Injuries and Substitutes

-If a player gets injured, the team can bring in a substitute fielder, but that substitute cannot bowl or bat.
-However, a newer rule allows for concussion substitutes in certain cases.
+If a player gets injured, the team can bring in a substitute fielder, but the substitute cannot bowl or bat.
+However, newer rules allow teams to use concussion substitutes in certain cases.

 Why Knowing Cricket Rules is So Important